Tucson Rental Assistance

 If you’re not quite sure, you may find this Rent vs Buy article of interest.

-- A rental search in Arizona can be quite different from one in some other states.
+- A rental search in Arizona can be very different from one in some other states.

 - There is no one, central inventory and no one person to show properties.

 - Your rental specifics will be shared with our leasing partners (professional, experienced, knowledgeable) when introducing you so they may assess their inventories and you can make direct contact and stay in touch.

-- Frequently visit the websites in our Tucson Directory as well as Multiple Listing Service (MLS): Click on: Property Search.
+- Frequently visit the websites in our Tucson Rental Resources directory as well as Multiple Listing Service (MLS): Click on: Property Search.
 Click on Rental.
 Click on down the page to enter rental needs.

 - If this is not going to be your permanent residence, you may be able to be more flexible with what you need.

-- Each apartment community and landlord has requirements for leasing.
+- Each apartment community, property manager and landlord has requirements for leasing.
 Please expect the following: